Cesir72/Cesir72/README.md

 - 😄 Pronouns: Chechare

-- ⚡ Fun fact: Do you know how I started in the field of informatics in general?
+- ⚡ Fun fact: Do you know how I started in the field of IT in general?
 Well, let me tell you.
 It all began with an in-person course in 2015 focused on Siemens automata.
 The course specifically covered the development of products related to industrial automation systems

 - 💥How to reach me linkedin profile: https://linkedin.com/in/césarsánchezmartín